Catania: Sport

 Catania holds the Catania-Etna car competition, organized by the Automobile Club d'Italia.
 The competition dates back to 1923 and has been taking place on a regular basis (with some gaps) from 1947.
 Suspended in 2010 due to a serious accident, the 46th edition is planned for the end of June 2021.

-From 1960 to 2011 Catania held the International event named Trofeo Sant'Agata, a road running competition which took place in the streets of the city center, every year on the 3rd of February (the day the Festival of Saint Agatha begins).
+From 1960 to 2011 Catania held the International event named Trofeo Sant'Agata, a road running competition which took place in the streets of the city center, every year on 3 February (the day the Festival of Saint Agatha begins).